Native Files and native-formatted productions

 Note: If a partial value is entered in the filter field then the list is filtered to retrieve all the entries that have the value entered.

 In the final step of production (Step 10.
-Final Review and Submit production) the Production Wizard will give you a list of files that are about to be produced in their native format.
+Final Review and Submit production) the Production Wizard will flag issues with files that are produced as natives for the following reasons -

 When you are uploading files, it is preferable that you upload them in a native, or as near-to-native a format as possible.